Mumbai Fire Brigade: History

 Fire protection in Bombay began in 1777, when locals were allotted Rs.
 4 per day for handling carts and horse chariots which were used to extinguish fires.
 The Bombay fire brigade started as a part-time police function in 1855.
 A regular fire service with horse-drawn fire engines began under control of the Commissioner of Police.
 In 1864, a commission was appointed to report the organisation of fire service and a police officer was sent to England to qualify himself as captain of the fire brigade.
 Bombay Fire Brigade was placed jointly under the control of the Government and the Municipality in 1865.
 Fire protection became the responsibility of the Municipality on 1 April 1887.

 In 1888 Bombay Municipal Corporation Act was enacted and protection of life and properties from fire become the duty of the corporation.
 W. Nicholls of the London Fire Brigade was appointed Chief Officer in 1890.
 The first motorized fire engine was commissioned in 1907.
 Also in 1907, the Bombay Salvage Corporation was formed, responsible for fire protection and salvage operations.
 Street fire alarms were installed in 1913.
-The Brigade was motorised by replacing horse-drawn steam engines in 1920, and the Bombay Fire Brigade started ambulance services using six donated ambulances.
+The brigade was motorised by replacing horse-drawn steam engines in 1920, and the Bombay Fire Brigade started ambulance services using six donated ambulances.

 The Mumbai Fire Brigade observes Fire Safety Week from 14 to 20 April every year, in honour of the 66 fire-fighters who died in the 1944 Bombay Explosion.

 In 1948, M.G.
 Pradhan was appointed Chief Fire Officer, the first Indian to hold this position.
-Since then, the Brigade has been completely manned and controlled by Indians.
+Since then, the brigade has been completely manned and controlled by Indians.

 In 2016, the Mumbai Fire Brigade engaged actor Randeep Hooda to be their official brand ambassador, to conduct public fire safety programs and trainings.

-Jurisdiction & duties
+Jurisdiction and duties

-The role and jurisdiction of the Brigade are defined by the Maharashtra Fire Prevention and Life Safety Measures Act (2006), which designates the Municipal Corporation of Greater Mumbai (MCGM) as the local authority for meeting the needs of fire services in Mumbai.
-While the Director of Fire Services, appointed by the State of Mahashtra, retains supervisory powers, the day-to-day functioning of the Mumbai Fire Brigade rests with the MCGM.
+The role and jurisdiction of the brigade are defined by the Maharashtra Fire Prevention and Life Safety Measures Act (2006), which designates the Municipal Corporation of Greater Mumbai (MCGM) as the local authority for meeting the needs of fire services in Mumbai.
+While the director of fire services, appointed by the State of Mahashtra, retains supervisory powers, the day-to-day functioning of the Mumbai Fire Brigade rests with the MCGM.
 The MCGM is responsible, under Chapter XIV of the Mumbai Municipal Corporation Act, 1888, for the following functions and duties: